Soirar/test_repo/README.md

 * Use all uppercase and separate with underscores (`_`) for enumeration values.

-    The enumeration values are constants and are therefore named in the same way.
+    The enumeration values are constants and are named in the same way.

     Yes: